Navy Construction Mechanic – NOS H120

 The Navy uses a lot of heavy equipment, both aboard ships and on-shore facilities.
-The job of Navy Construction Mechanics is to keep this equipment in top condition.
+The job of Navy construction mechanics (CM) is to keep this equipment in top condition.

-Construction mechanics (CMs) repair and maintain the Navy's heavy construction and automotive equipment including, buses, dump trucks, bulldozers, rollers, cranes, backhoes, pile drivers and tactical vehicles.
+Construction mechanics (NOS H120) repair and maintain the Navy's heavy construction and automotive equipment including, buses, dump trucks, bulldozers, rollers, cranes, backhoes, pile drivers and tactical vehicles.
 CMs also prepare detailed maintenance records and cost control data and acquire parts.

 Navy Construction Mechanic Duties

 Like their civilian counterparts, these mechanics maintain and repair tires, batteries, brakes, and valves; conduct shop management functions such as maintenance scheduling and spare parts inventory control; and estimate labor, material and equipment needs.

 CMs are also responsible for diagnosing and troubleshooting equipment failures; repairing and maintaining diesel and gasoline engines; and adjusting and repairing ignition, fuel, electrical, hydraulic and steering systems.
 They're also tasked with maintaining and repairing chassis, frames, and bodies, working with hoisting and jacking equipment, power tools, measuring instruments, gauges and meters and lubricating equipment.

 Many construction mechanics perform in an automotive garage environment, and some work in the field to maintain equipment.
 People in this rating usually work closely with others under close supervision and perform both physical and mental tasks.
 Their many different duties may be performed in climates ranging from tropical to arctic.